oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 **Related Technical Skills**

-Please explain your experience and technical skills needed for the above project.
-We may request more information in this category depending on the complexity of the project.
+Please outline any prior experience you have, especially where it relates to technical skills that are needed for the above project.
+(Depending on the complexity of the project, we may write back and request more information in this category.)

 **Open Source and Education**